 Cape to Cape Tasman Peninsula - Discover Tasmania's premier coastal walk along the stunning cliffs of the Tasman Peninsula.
 This three day trek is a “must do” for anyone looking to experience the highlights of Tasmania’s invigorating coastal air, combining fantastic day walks with a Tasman Island Cruise to view the wildlife and coast from a different perspective.
 Find Out More

 The soft explorer is the type of person who combines the best of both worlds – exploring pristine wilderness by day, and relaxing in comfort by night.
 Soft explorers are looking for the chance to escape the city life by immersing themselves in nature, with gourmet highlights that make the trip more comfortable.
 They prefer not to carry heavy packs and often opt for light daypacks that include their water and some snacks, taking their time to absorb the view and stunning wilderness around.

 Bruny Island Food, Hike and Bike - Discover the food, wine, wilderness & wildlife of Tasmania's remote & rugged south by bike.
 This five day adventure includes delicious food experiences as you explore Bruny Island and the state’s south by bike and foot.
 From a ‘drive through’ oyster bar to whiskey tasting, sheep’s’ milk cheese sampling, a boutique chocolate factory as well as visits to wine and cider producers, it has it all!
 Find Out More

-Tarkine and West Coast Explorer - Explore the pristine Tarkine and dramatic West Coast of Tasmania; a remote and spectacular wilderness of Tasmania in comfortable twin share accommodation.
+Tarkine Explorer - Explore the pristine Tarkine and dramatic West Coast of Tasmania; a remote and spectacular wilderness of Tasmania in comfortable twin share accommodation.
 Combining day walks with river cruises and comfortable accommodation, this five day trip is perfect for those eager for a full immersion into nature with achievable active components each day.
 Find Out More